kthong3/calculator/README.md

 - implement method overloading in classes.
 - implement typecasting from parameter widening and truncating.
 - implement inheritance with abstract class
 - use String methods, wrapper classes, final fields, and enumeration types
+- create custom Exception and implement try/catch block for error handling